Patricio-Benglian/holbertonschool-simple_shell/README.md

  It works, as one can easily assume, by creating a loop and "listening" to the user's input, thus calling many other functions depending on what it has "heard".

  ## get_input.c
   get_input is the first call that shellmain will attempt.
-If proven succesful get_input will use string_parse and count to return a function call and a series of arguments (if inputed).
+If proven succesful get_input will call string_parse and feeds it count as an argument to return a function call and a series of arguments (if inputed).
 You can think of get_input as a messenger pidgeon, it goes from the main function asking for calls and arguments and it returns to main with the items asked, provided by the rest of functions.